 Karyo Takka is an imaginary creature whose upper body resembles a celestial maiden and lower body resembles a phoenix.
 It is said to have a beautiful voice, and is sometimes called “Myooncho”.

-*View of Omotesando from the Shinto gate – Approximately 4km to Shimosha
+▲View of Omotesando from the Shinto gate – Approximately 4km to Lower Shrine

 The distance from Shinmon to Shimosha is approximately 4 km.

-Pilgrims who reached the gate of Akiba Shrine may have taken a breather and looked back the way they came.
+Pilgrims who reached the gate of Akiha Shrine may have taken a breather and looked back the way they came.

 If you want to see the shrine gate but don’t want to walk 4km from the lower shrine, why not try walking down the approach from the upper shrine like I did?

-If you would like to visit Kamisha by public transportation, please use the special bus that runs from Nishikashima Station to Akiba Shrine Kamisha during the New Year’s visit season from November to January of the following year.
+If you would like to visit Upper Shrine by public transportation, please use the special bus that runs from Nishikashima Station to Akiha Shrine (upper) during the New Year’s visit season from November to January of the following year.

 <Special bus service dates in 2023>